-Complaint and Activity Data - 1st Quarter 2018 Report
+Complaint and Activity Data - 1st Quarter 2019 Report

-During the 1st Quarter of 2018, the Office of Inspector General (OIG) received thirteen correspondences.
+During the 1st Quarter of 2019, the Office of Inspector General (OIG) received seventeen correspondences.
 A correspondence is an inbound communication, often a complaint or request for review, which is received and tracked by the OIG.

-Three of the thirteen correspondences initiated Cases (Two Investigations, and one Investigative Inquiry).
-Eight correspondences were addressed as Administrative Projects.
-The remaining two correspondences ended the quarter in pending status.
+Three of the seventeen correspondences initiated a case (1 Investigation, 1 Investigative Inquiry and 1 Process Review).
+Twelve correspondences were addressed as Administrative Projects1 The remaining two correspondences remained in a pending status at the end of the quarter.